pulumi/pulumi-tls/docs/_index.md

 This is because the SSH ECC Algorithm Integration ([RFC 5656](https://datatracker.ietf.org/doc/html/rfc5656)) restricts support for elliptic curves to "nistp256", "nistp384" and "nistp521".
-### Secrets and Pulumi state

-Some resources that can be created with this provider, like `tls.PrivateKey`, are considered "secrets", and as such are marked by this provider as *sensitive*, so to help practitioner to not accidentally leak their value in logs or other form of output.

-It's important to remember that the values that constitute the "state" of those resources will be stored in the Pulumi state file.
-This includes the "secrets", that will be part of the state file *unencrypted*.

-Because of these limitations, **use of these resources for production deployments is *not* recommended**.
-Failing that, **protecting the content of the state file is strongly recommended**.

-The more general advice is that it's better to generate "secrets" outside of Pulumi, and then distribute them securely to the system where Pulumi will make use of them.